IN-CORE/incore-docs/manual/source/faq.md

     **Note**: The folders and files starting with "." (dot prefix) are hidden in Operating systems with Unix roots.
     There are few ways ([link1](https://nektony.com/how-to/show-hidden-files-on-mac)
     and [link2](https://macpaw.com/how-to/show-hidden-files-on-mac)) to view hidden files on your Mac.
+    You can also use a command line tool to locate home directory and hidden files:
+    Open the Terminal application from Launchpad and use following commands 1) to change the current working directory to your **home** directory,
+    2) get the full path of Present Working Directory (pwd) on your OS and 3) list all files including the hidden ones.
+    ```
+        1) cd ~
+        2) pwd
+        3) ls -a
+    ```

 ### Creating and running analyses